pyamsoft/update-hosts/README.md

 ## Disclaimer

-This script can replace the "/etc/hosts" file of your system.
+This script can replace the `/etc/hosts` file of your system.
 It will create a backup of the existing hosts file before hand.

+This script can replace the `/etc/ipset.conf` file of your system.
+It will create backups of the existing file before hand.

-This script can replace the "/etc/ipset.conf" file of your system.
-It will create backups of the existing files before hand.
+This script can replace the `/etc/dnsmasq.d/blocklist.conf` file of your system.
+It will create backups of the existing file before hand.

 Please be careful when modifying these system files.

 ## Issues